Oceania: Archaeogenetics

-New Caledonia remains an integral part of the French Republic.
-Inhabitants of New Caledonia are French citizens and carry French passports.
-They take part in the legislative and presidential French elections.
-New Caledonia sends two representatives to the French National Assembly and two senators to the French Senate.

-Hawaii is dominated by the Democratic Party.
-As codified in the Hawaiian Constitution, there are three branches of government: executive, legislative and judicial.
-The governor is elected statewide.
-The lieutenant governor acts as the Secretary of State.
-The governor and lieutenant governor oversee twenty agencies and departments from offices in the State Capitol.

 Culture

 Australia

 Since 1788, the primary influence behind Australian culture has been Anglo-Celtic Western culture, with some Indigenous influences.
 The divergence and evolution that has occurred in the ensuing centuries has resulted in a distinctive Australian culture.
 Since the mid-20th century, American popular culture has strongly influenced Australia, particularly through television and cinema.
 Other cultural influences come from neighbouring Asian countries, and through large-scale immigration from non-English-speaking nations.
 The Story of the Kelly Gang (1906), the world's first feature length film, spurred a boom in Australian cinema during the silent film era.
 The Australian Museum in Sydney and the National Gallery of Victoria in Melbourne are the oldest and largest museums in Oceania.
 The city's New Year's Eve celebrations are the largest in Oceania.

 Australia is also known for its cafe and coffee culture in urban centres.
 Australia and New Zealand were responsible for the flat white coffee.
 Most Indigenous Australian tribal groups subsisted on a simple hunter-gatherer diet of native fauna and flora, otherwise called bush tucker.
 The first settlers introduced British food to the continent, much of which is now considered typical Australian food, such as the Sunday roast.
 Multicultural immigration transformed Australian cuisine; post-World War II European migrants, particularly from the Mediterranean, helped to build a thriving Australian coffee culture, and the influence of Asian cultures has led to Australian variants of their staple foods, such as the Chinese-inspired dim sim and Chiko Roll.